codacy/codacy-rubocop/docs/description/Lint_AmbiguousBlockAssociation.md

 when param passed without parentheses.

 This cop can customize allowed methods with `AllowedMethods`.
-By default, there are no methods to allowed.
+By default, there are no allowed methods.

 # Examples